ttoss/ttoss/docs/website/docs/product/03-product-development/01-definitions.md

 This example illustrates how opportunity cost can guide decision-making by highlighting the financial impact of forgoing one option in favor of another.

+## Queue Capacity

+Queue capacity refers to the maximum number of items, tasks, or jobs that a queue can hold at any given time.
+It represents the limit beyond which new tasks cannot be added to the queue until space is made available, either by processing or removing existing tasks.
+Queue capacity is an important factor in managing workflow, as it influences system efficiency, wait times, and overall throughput.

+In practical terms, a queue with a large capacity can hold more tasks but may lead to longer wait times if the processing speed is slow, while a queue with a smaller capacity can reduce waiting but may cause bottlenecks if too many tasks arrive at once.
+Managing queue capacity helps balance load and maintain smooth flow in processes like manufacturing, computing, or service systems.

 ## Round-Robin Scheduling

 Round-Robin Scheduling is a time-sharing method where each task is given a fixed time slice (quantum) to execute.
 When the time expires, the task is placed back in the queue, and the next task begins.
 This process repeats in a cycle until all tasks are completed.
 It ensures that no task monopolizes resources and that shorter tasks finish more quickly, even when the duration of each task is unknown.